 - Endocrine problems, such as hypothyroidism and hypogonadism

 - Bronze or gray skin color due to the deposits of iron in skin cells

 Other complications can include depression, gall bladder disease, and some cancers.
 Autopsies have indicated that some people with neurodegenerative diseases, such as Alzheimer's, have had high iron levels.

-To reduce iron absorption, people with the condition have been encouraged to avoid red meat and other foods rich in iron, but reducing the intake of dietary iron has not been shown to lower iron levels.
-However, patients are advised not to take iron tablets or use vitamin C supplements, as vitamin C enhances iron absorption.
+To reduce iron absorption, people with the condition have been encouraged to avoid red meat and other foods rich in iron, but reducing the intake of dietary iron has

 A high sugar consumption may also increase absorption of iron.
 Calcium-rich foods and eggs and tea may inhibit iron absorption.

 People with the condition should limit the alcohol they drink, because it will increase the risk of liver damage.